I kinda love learning.

 Like, I really, really, REALLY love it...especially learning about people and how to help them work with others to become the best versions of themselves.
 I have had amazing mentors along the way, including the leading scholars of Appreciative Inquiry, Emotional Intelligence, and Experiential Learning Theory.
 While I consider all the world my eternal learning lab, my formal classrooms (AKA where I am still paying student loans) include:

 Currently, I teach management courses (AKA the "people side"...or what I say is the most important side of business) at the Stiller School of Business, Champlain College, including: Business & the Entrepreneurial Mindset, Management & Organizational Behavior, and Corporate Social Responsibility.
-I also helped design (and sometimes teach) in our Online Graduate Certificate in Positive Organization Development.
+I also helped design (and sometimes teach) in our Online Graduate Certificate in Positive Organization Development and serve as the lead faculty member for our newly revised Masters in Leadership program.

 My academic curiosities have always revolved around understanding people and how to help them flourish with each other and the world around them.
 Specifically, I have often written on topics including moral imagination, corporate social responsibility, positive organization development, and Appreciative Inquiry.
 Some examples of my work are below, as well as my full CV.